 If this article filled you with excitement, then we can’t encourage you enough to go and apply for a Bachelor’s in Accounting.
 After a few years, don't forget to come back, thank us, and help us figure out how to manage our income and expenses.

-Like always, remember to have fun, whatever you do, and good luck in the future!
+Like always, remember to have fun and good luck in the future!